Atari-01/Script-chatgpt-shortcuts/README.md

 ## Troubleshooting

 This script is provided as-is and may break if ChatGPT’s interface changes.
 If you encounter issues, feel free to open an [issue](https://github.com/Atari-01/Script-chatgpt-shortcuts/issues) or contribute a fix via a pull request.

+## Contributing

+Contributions are welcome!

+If you have an idea to improve this script, found a bug, or want to add new shortcuts, feel free to:

+1. [Open an issue](https://github.com/Atari-01/Script-chatgpt-shortcuts/issues) to start a discussion.
+2. Fork the repository.
+3. Create a branch for your feature or fix.
+4. Submit a pull request.

+Please remember to give visible attribution to the original author if you build upon this project.
+See the [LICENSE](LICENSE) file for more details.